Rose Tattoo

 Rose Tattoo are an Australian rock and roll band, now led by Angry Anderson, which formed in Sydney in 1976.
 Their sound is hard rock mixed with blues rock influences, with songs including "Bad Boy for Love", "Rock 'n' Roll Outlaw", "Nice Boys", "We Can't Be Beaten" and "Scarred for Life".
 Their first four albums were produced by Harry Vanda and George Young who also worked with AC/DC.
 They disbanded in 1987, subsequently reforming briefly in 1993 to support Guns N' Roses on an Australian tour.
 They reassembled again from 1998 and have since released two more studio albums.

 According to Australian rock music historian Ian McFarlane, Rose Tattoo are "one of the most revered bands of all time.
 The Tatts played peerless, street-level heavy blues with the emphasis on slide guitar and strident lyric statements".
 Guns N' Roses, L.A.
-Guns, Keel, Nashville Pussy, Motosierra, Pud Spuke, Helen Schneider, Skrewdriver, and the Uruguayan band the Knight's Night have covered Rose Tattoo songs.
+Guns, Keel, Nashville Pussy, Helen Schneider and Skrewdriver.
 On 16 August 2006, they were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame.

-Seven former members have died including four of the early recording line-up, Dallas Royall (1991), Peter Wells (2006), Ian Rilen (2006), Lobby Loyde (2007), Mick Cocks (2009), Neil Smith (2013) and John Meyer (2020).